-Bolivia's military calls on Morales to step down as election fallout widens
+Bolivia's Morales resigns after weeks of protests over disputed election

 “If you have an iota of patriotism, you should step aside,” Mesa said in a news conference.

-Morales, who came to power in 2006 as Bolivia’s first indigenous leader, has defended his election win but had said he would adhere to the findings of the OAS audit.
+Morales, who came to power in 2006 as Bolivia’s first indigenous leader, had defended his election win but said he would adhere to the findings of the OAS audit.

 “The manipulations to the computer systems are of such magnitude that they must be deeply investigated by the Bolivian State to get to the bottom of and assign responsibility in this serious case,” the preliminary OAS report said.